chtrembl/azure-cloud/petstore/01-build-the-docker-images/README.md

 > 📝 Please Note,the footer of this application contains meta data that will be useful as we progress through the guides.
 Things like container id (useful for understanding containers at scale), CI/CD dates/version, Session Id for N-Tier Correlated Telemetry with Application Insights.
 We will also integrate our products with the Pet Store Service and allow for external user authentication via B2C.

-Noq test that the PetStoreApp can communicate with the PetStoreService
+Now test that the PetStoreApp can communicate with the PetStoreService

 Click on Dog Breeds or head to http://localhost:8080/dogbreeds?category=Dog